kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 - For those with refractory symptoms or complicated diverticula, surgical excision may be performed via transvesical or extravesical approach.
 Ureteral reimplantation can be performed simultaneously as necessary.
 - Prior to any operative intervention, voiding dysfunction should be evaluated and managed.
 {:.key-points-list}

+## Summary

+Urachal anomalies may present in various forms and most often cause drainage from the umbilicus or infection.
+Anomalies may be managed conservatively and can spontaneously resolve.
+Infected cysts may be percutaneously drained, and any symptomatic anomaly can be excised via open or laparoscopic approaches.
+The risk of malignant transformation of asymptomatic urachal anomalies in children is unknown.

+Prostatic utricle dilation is associated with hypospadias and other genitourinary anomalies and may be asymptomatic or cause symptoms related to outlet obstruction and urinary stasis.
+Utricles may be diagnosed via RUG, VCUG, or US.
+For symptomatic patients, excision may be accomplished via endoscopic, open, or laparoscopic approaches, with endoscopic management conferring a higher risk of recurrence.

+Pediatric bladder diverticula may be either congenital or acquired.
+Congenital diverticula are due to detrusor defects near the ureteral sheath and are associated with VUR as well as connective tissue disorders.
+Diverticula are often asymptomatic but may cause infection, irritative voiding symptoms, retention, or abdominal pain and are often associated with detrusor overactivity.
+Acquired diverticula are secondary to lower urinary tract obstruction or neurogenic bladder.
+Indications for operative repair include refractory or severe symptoms, size \>3cm, and associated urinary tract dysfunction.
+Intervention should be preceded by management of any other lower tract pathology.
+There is no consensus regarding operative approach, and ureteral reimplantation is often performed simultaneously.

 ## References